 New York Rangers News

-The New York Rangers are one of the six founding teams of the National Hockey League.
-Dating back to their creation in 1926, the Rangers have been a NHL institution.
+The New York Rangers are one of the six founding teams of the National Hockey League in 1926.
 Most of the team’s success came in the early years of the franchise.
 Three (1928, 1933, 1940) of their four Stanley Cup victories came within 15 years of being in the league.
 Their most recent and memorable Stanley Cup victory was in 1994.

-Despite being one of the original NHL teams, success did not come easily for the Rangers.
-During the 1960s, 70s, and 80s, the Stanley Cup would remain elusive for the Rangers.
-The lone bright spot being two Stanley Cup Finals appearances in the 1970s.
-Meanwhile, they would watch as their crosstown rivals, the New York Islanders, created a Stanley Cup Dynasty in the early 1980s.
+Championship success has not come easily for the Rangers.
+During the 1960s, 70s, and 80s, the Stanley Cup remained elusive.
+The lone bright spots were two Stanley Cup Finals appearances in the 1970s.
+Meanwhile, they watched their crosstown rivals, the New York Islanders, created a Stanley Cup dynasty in the early 1980s.

-Even without the same number of Stanley Cup victories as the other five original teams, the Rangers have been an integral part of the NHL.
+Even without the same number of Stanley Cups as the other five original teams, the Rangers have been an integral part of the NHL.
 The franchise has produced some of the most exciting games in the NHL as well as some of its best players.
 Legends like Phil Esposito, Gilles Villemure, and Rod Gilbert all wore the sweater of the Rangers.
-In the modern game, stars like Brian Leech, Mark Messier, and Mike Ritcher entertained diehard Rangers fans at the Garden.
+In the modern game, stars like Brian Leech, Mark Messier, and Mike Ritcher entertained diehard Rangers fans at the Madison Square Garden.